A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: KK-theory and the Assemble Map

-Now we can immediately get a isomorphic result in the almost connected amenable case.
-The following result is implicitly given in \cite{Kasparov1988},5.
-10. \begin{thm} If $P$ is an almost connected amenable group, $L$ is the maximal compact subgroup of $P$, $T$ is an $P$-space, then the assemble map
+Now we can immediately get an isomorphic result in the almost connected amenable case.
+The following result is implicitly given in \cite[Section 5.10]{kasparov1988equivariantkk}. \begin{coro} If $P$ is an almost connected amenable group, $L$ is the maximal compact subgroup of $P$.
+Then for any $P$-space $\mathcal{T}$, the assemble map

-is an isomorphism. \end{thm} Proof: By Theorem \ref{Amemnablegammaelement} we know that $\gamma_{(P)}=1$ hence $d_{(P)}$ is invertible.
-Since D in the definition of the assemble map (Definition \ref{assemble map}) is obtained from $d_{(P)}$, and remember Theorem \ref{fromequiKKtocrossedproductKK}, invertible elements go to invertible elements.
-So $\mu_{P,T}$ is an isomorphism. $\Box$